 Those of you who have been steadily progressing through Bloodborne may have already noticed a pattern by now.
 The bosses don’t get easier.
 In fact, they become more complex.
 Bloodborne does a good job of not just making every successive challenger more aggressive.
 Instead, each new boss forces you to think on your toes as you adapt to situations and figure out just what the heck you’re supposed to do.
-This couldn’t be more true than the predicaments you face in your fight with the Shadow of Yharnam.
+In this guide, we’ll teach you how to beat the Shadow of Yharnam in Bloodborne.

 You’ve probably already figured out by the featured image that you aren’t fighting just one enemy during this boss fight.
 You are actually fighting three very different, very powerful bosses at once.
 To make matters worse, you don’t have much wiggle room as you dance around each Shadow of Yharnam, looking for an opening, because the fight takes place in a relatively small room with a few obstacles in the way.
 Oh, and if you think this is gonna be a one-by-one affair like with the Witch of Hemwick, think again.

 The Shadows of Yharnam come in three types.
 The first is melee fighter with a large katana.
 This guy is fast and powerful.
 He will spend the majority of the fight trying to get up close in personal for a little one-on-one time.
 The second is similar in that he also brandishes a large blade, but he also carries a candle that he uses to blow flames at you, and he’s a bit more laid back than the other sword bearer.
 The third and final Shadow of Yharnam is a sort of mage-like individual.
 This one will hang back at all times throwing fire balls at you every chance he gets.